 Sea kayaking is a year-round activity that can be enjoyed by reasonably fit people of all ages.
 Along the way you’re likely to see penguins, cormorants, gulls, oystercatchers, and fish swimming under your kayak.
 Seals are inquisitive and will often gambol around the kayaks, but your chances of coming across a shark are slim.
 Summer is a more popular time to kayak as it brings warm sun and warmer water, but it also brings the wind, which makes conditions choppy and paddling more of a challenge.
 Winter is cooler but has many warm, calm days and there’s the added bonus of possibly seeing whales at this time of the year.

 If you’re reasonably fit and could manage a two-hour walk, then you should cope with a kayaking trip.
-Almost all kayakers have never been in a kayak before, yet they go on to thoroughly enjoy the experience.
 You should preferably weigh less than 110kg and children must be 10 years of age or older.
 Younger children may accompany their parents, but remember that parents will be doing all the paddling!

 The kayaks are two-person boats and, as they are very stable, you’re unlikely to fall out – but if you do, it’s easy to climb back in.
 The dress code for kayaking is shorts and T-shirt, plus a cap or hat, sunglasses and lots of sunscreen.
 It’s advisable to take a towel and change of clothes.

 Steeped in history and beautifully authentic, the South African naval base of Simon’s Town is blessed with an incredible natural environment.
 One of the most popular exhibits at the Simon’s Town Museum is the statue of Able Seaman Just Nuisance, a beer-drinking great dane that was adopted by the Royal Navy during World War II.